 The documentary will begin its run on the Discovery Channel on Saturday, September 7th, 2013 at 8am and again on September 21st at 8am.
 The program will also be available to download and for use by schools nationwide through Discovery Education.

-Watch the documentary here: An Emerging Epidemic: Food Allergies in America.
+Watch An Emerging Epidemic: Food Allergies in America below.